vivekvalagadri/Stepin_C_Miniproject/1_Requirements/README.md

 # 4W&#39;s and 1&#39;H

 ## Who:
 	Poker Players

 ## What:
 	Prints the type of hand

 ## When:
 	Whenever the player needs help to get the type of hand

 ## Where:
-Poker Table/ Home/ any other area of recreation
+	Poker Table or Home or any other area of recreation

 ## How:
 	By Providing the 5 cards as input

 # Detail requirements
 ## High Level Requirements: